Node Configuration

 After configuring your device, you can verify that your telemetry is being properly reported:

-1. Check the Florida Mesh Map - your node should appear within 15-30 minutes
+1. Check the Florida Mesh Map & Florida Mesh Telemetry - your node should appear within 15-30 minutes, check for the hardware MAC ID first, since this will be the first part to populate

-2. Review your device logs for successful MQTT connection messages
+2. Review your device debug logs for successful MQTT connection messages

 3. Confirm your device is sending position updates at the expected intervals